denis-sokolov/remove-github-forks/CONTRIBUTING.md

 {"message":"Server Error: Sorry, this diff is taking too long to generate.","errors":[{"resource":"Comparison","field":"diff","code":"not_available"}],"documentation_url":"https://developer.github.com/v3/repos/commits/#compare-two-commits"}
 ```

 Your token provides access to your account and thus could be abused if made public.
 If you did provide your token, you should [revoke it](https://github.com/settings/tokens) immediately.
-We do not accept responsibility for any damage caused by you piblishing your access token in this repo.
+We do not accept responsibility for any damage caused by you publishing your access token in this repo.